imwithye/git-ignore/README.md

 For manually installation, you can **recursively clone** this repository and use `make install`.
 To remove simply use `make uninstall` (may require `sudo`).
 Or you can **recursively clone** this repository and copy it to anywhere you like, then create a symbolic link of `git-ignore.py` as `git-ignore` to your system search path.

-**Start this repository if you like it:)**.
+**Star this repository if you like it:)**.
 I will publish it to `Howebrew` in the future.
 That will be much easier for installation.

 ##Usage